Coach Profile: Danielle Marks

 As an Albertan, Danielle grew up leaning heavy and hard into winter sports.
 Her parents strapped Danielle into her first pair of skates at the age of three and challenged her physical literacy early by also putting a stick in her hands.
 She played competitive ringette and hockey for 18 years and unknowingly began developing her formal and informal leadership style by acting in role of team captain for many of those years.
 She liked motivating people and celebrating with them as we all leaned in to do our best at that young age.
 Though the sport shifted as she grew up, her drive didn't.
 Badminton, x-country running, swimming, volleyball, soccer - you name it she was on the team.
 Throughout her formative years, she dabbled in almost every sport that was available.
 She loved learning new skills and adapting her body to the flow of the game.

 Danielle knew from a young age that her career had to be fitness related.
 What she didn't expect was for sport to influence her life in leadership and knowledge the way that it has.
 Leaning in so that she could help herself has offered insights that she is so motivated to share with others.
 And excitingly, those she works with feel the results of this approach.
-It's smart and it works.
+It's smart and it works if longevity in the sport is what interests you.
 She looks forward to learning about your journey with health and fitness so that we can continue on the path of physical and mental health together with Big Gear Squad.